Mining in Taiwan: History of mining

 Pre-colonization the indigenous people of Taiwan traded sulfur from deposits around volcanic vents to Chinese merchants visiting from the continent.

 Chinese mining and metallurgy followed the Hoklo, Hakka, and Han to Taiwan Island, particularly after the late Ming (16th & 17th centuries).
 Work was expanded under the Qing, but was limited by the occupation of the highlands by hostile native peoples.

 Under the consent of the Fujian officials, Yu Yonghe travelled to Taiwan following the explosion of the Fuzhou gunpowder stores in 1696 to mine sulfur.
 Yu's voyage began at the coast to Xiamen, crossing the Taiwan Strait and coming to a halt in Penghu before arriving in Tainan.
 Yu then journeyed northward to Tamsui and Beitou where he bought amorphous sulfur from local Aborigines for the making of pure sulfur.
 The expedition lasted ten months.
 This trip became the basis of one of the most important works about early Qing-era Taiwan, Small Sea Travel Diaries (裨海紀遊).

 As late as 1880, the only resources known to exist in economical quantities and locations were coal, sulphur, and petroleum, all in the volcanic northeastern third of the island.
 Mining was progressively developed by both the government and private sectors.

 After "Taiwan" (i.e. Tainan) and "Taashwi" (i.e. Tamsui) were opened to foreign commerce by the 1858 Treaties of Tianjin, foreign ships required those ports to maintain supplies of coal.
 This was provided from fields near Keelung and Tamsui, whose highly bituminous coal was fast-burning but nonetheless used by the warships of the Fuzhou Arsenal.
 The high demand led to rampant smuggling and theft, to the point where the Qing government temporarily banned the trade to rein in its ill effects.
 The Qing introduced modern coal mining to Taiwan in 1877, when they retained the British engineer Tyzack to open a 300 ft shaft with modern machinery.

 Taiwan's heavy industry was developed by Japan both before and during the Second World War, but US bombing—particularly after the Taiwan Air Battle in October 1944 gave the Americans air supremacy—devastated mining production.
 Although overall industry had declined only 33% from 1937 levels by the war's end, coal production had fallen from 200,000 MT to 15,000 MT, lower than the amount produced in the mid-1870s.

+Women were significant participants in the mining industry during the Japanese colonial period.
+The Empire of Japan was not a party to the Underground Work (Women) Convention, 1935.
+The Republic of China which took over in 1945 was a party to the convention but women continued to work in Taiwanese mines until 1963 when Soong Mei-ling intervened following an accident which killed multiple married couples.

+Coal mining largely ended by the 1990s due to a combination of repeated serious accidents and the low price of imported coal.